-As soon as we start to grow our first teeth as a child, we begin visiting the dentist regularly.
+As soon as we begin growing our first teeth as a child, we begin visiting the dentist regularly.
 But in our busy adulthood, these check-ups can feel like a hassle.
 And we may wonder whether attending dental appointments so frequently is really necessary.

 The truth is that your dentist performs crucial preventative oral health services during these routine visits.
-So you should keep going to these appointments in order to maintain good oral health.
+So you should keep going to these appointments to maintain good oral health.

 But exactly how often should you make these types of dental appointments?
-Read on to discover the importance of routine dental care if you want to keep your smile looking and feeling its best.
+Read on to discover the importance of routine dental care to keep your smile looking and feeling its best.

 What Happens at a Routine Dental Appointment?